tomtorggler/tomtorggler.github.io/_OnlineHelp/ConvertTo-SID.md

 # ConvertTo-SID

 ## SYNOPSIS
-Get the SID for an account name
+Get the SID for an account name.

 ## SYNTAX